-With these tools in hand, the Alberta Whitewater Association, Kayak clubs and local pools can promote the Paddle for Life program at Teacher's Conventions and School Board meetings to inform teachers and administrators on the value of kayaking to develop active sport participation, physical literacy and outdoor/environment engagement.
+With these tools in hand, CanoeKayak Canada, Provincial Whitewater Sport Organizations, Kayak clubs and local pools can promote the Kayak for Life program at Teacher's Conventions and School Board meetings to inform teachers and administrators on the value of kayaking to develop active sport participation, physical literacy and outdoor/environment engagement.
 We will also make these tools available to participating pools and schools to promote the program with teachers.
 Long term we envisage having schools and pools talking directly and scheduling time and running programs.